Installing Bitrix

 - Develop and test your products.

-Admin environment supports the following tools:
+Admin environment supports these features:

 - Git client.